AdaptRetail/adapt-data/README.md

 #### Set custom datasource

 Setting the source property of the Adapt data will overwrite any data requested by api.
-This is nice for developing when you are offline
+This is nice for developing when you are offline.
 ```js
 var adapt = new AdaptData({
     source: {